The Usual Suspects: Plot

-Kobayashi tells the men that Söze arranged for their arrests in New York after they attracted his attention by unwittingly stealing from him.
-In exchange for their lives, the crew must destroy a shipment of cocaine worth $91 million, which will be brought to San Pedro Bay by Argentinian drug dealers to be sold to a Hungarian gang.
-Though initially reluctant to take the job, they relent after Fenster is killed while attempting to flee, and after Kobayashi threatens their loved ones when they attempt to ambush him in his office.
+Kobayashi tells the men that they attracted Söze's attention by unwittingly stealing from him.
+He will spare their lives if they destroy a shipment of cocaine brought to San Pedro Bay by Argentinian drug dealers for sale to a Hungarian gang.
+After Fenster is killed attempting to flee, and the others fail to intimidate Kobayashi in his office, they agree to the job.

-During Kujan's interrogation, he learns that there was no cocaine on the ship, and Söze was seen on board.
-At the hospital, Baer learns that Kovács has seen Söze, and has a sketch artist begin drawing a picture of him.
-At the conclusion of Verbal's flashback, he and his companions attack the ship and kill numerous Argentinian and Hungarian gangsters before discovering that there is no cocaine onboard.
-An unseen assailant kills Hockney, McManus, Keaton and a prisoner in one of the ship's cabins.
-The mysterious figure then sets fire to the ship as Verbal looks on from a hiding place on the dock.
+During Kujan's interrogation, he learns there was no cocaine on the ship, and Söze was seen on board.
+At the hospital, Baer learns that Kovács has seen Söze, and a sketch artist begins drawing him.
+At the conclusion of Verbal's flashback, he and his companions attack the ship and kill numerous gangsters before discovering there is no cocaine onboard.
+A mysterious figure kills Hockney, McManus, Keaton and a prisoner in one of the ship's cabins, then sets fire to the ship as Verbal looks on from the dock.

-Kujan learns that the prisoner killed on the ship was Arturo Marquez, a smuggler who escaped prosecution by claiming that he could identify Söze.
-Rather than dealing cocaine, the Argentinians were actually planning to sell Marquez—the only man who could identify Söze—to his rivals.
-He also learns that Marquez was represented by lawyer Edie Finneran, Keaton's girlfriend, who was recently murdered.
-Armed with this information, Kujan deduces that Keaton was actually Keyser Söze: he organized the assault on the boat as a pretext for assassinating Marquez and faking his death.
-Verbal finally confesses that Keaton was behind everything, but refuses to testify in court.
+Kujan learns the prisoner killed on the ship was a smuggler who escaped prosecution by claiming he could identify Söze.
+Instead of cocaine, the Argentinians were planning to sell the smuggler to Söze's rivals.
+The smuggler's lawyer was Edie Finneran, Keaton's girlfriend, who was recently murdered.
+Armed with this information, Kujan deduces that Keaton was actually Keyser Söze: he organized the assault on the boat as a pretext for assassinating the smuggler and faking his death.
+Verbal confesses that Keaton was behind everything, but refuses to testify in court.
 Verbal's bail is posted, and he is released.

 Moments later, Kujan realizes that Verbal fabricated his entire story, improvising on the spot by piecing together details from random items in Rabin's cluttered office.
-Verbal walks outside, losing his limp and flexing his supposedly disabled hand.
-As Kujan pursues Verbal, a fax arrives at the police station with the sketch artist's facial composite of Söze, which resembles Verbal.
-Moments before Kujan arrives on the scene, Verbal enters a car driven by "Kobayashi" and leaves.
+Verbal walks outside, loses his limp and flexes his supposedly disabled hand.
+As Kujan races outside in pursuit, a fax arrives at the police station with the sketch artist's facial composite of Söze, which reveals Verbal Kint is actually Keyzer Söze.
+Seconds ahead of Kujan, Verbal gets in a car driven by "Kobayashi" and departs.